Hurst Sprinkler Repair

 once in the late fall (around November generally).
 This alleviates soil compaction with the small

-holes allowing air, water, and other nutrients to penetrate roots in grass and into the soil.
+holes allowing air, water, and other nutrients to penetrate roots in the grass and into the soil.
 Otherwise, there really isn’t a good way to deal with thatch.
-One tip in regard to mowing is mow a day or two before you aerate in order to get the grass at a good level for that and seeding.
-It tends to be more affective that way.
+One tip in regard to mowing is mowing a day or two before you aerate in order to get the grass at a good level for that and seeding.
+It tends to be more effective that way.
 Over time, the layer of thatch will decrease.

 This is of course not an all-inclusive list, but just a short few things to look for if you’re having issues with